Last chance for bareroot trees! Order by midday Tuesday 23rd March

 Cordons

 Cordons are hard pruned to maintain as a column with fruiting spurs all the way along.
-To ensure sunlight reaches the full length they are better grown at a 45 degree angle and supported with a stake or on wires.
+To ensure sunlight reaches the full length, they are better grown at a 45-degree angle and supported with a stake or on wires.
 The pruning of cordons need not be very precise, just snip off tips back to two or three leaves or buds each year.

 Step Overs

 The key to maintaining step-overs is to prune off any vertical spurs back to two or three leaves or buds each year.
-We grow step-overs on dwarfing rootstocks, M27 (apples) and Quince C (pears) as they don’t need much vigour to do well.
+We grow step-overs on dwarfing rootstocks, M27 (apples) and Quince C (pears), as they don’t need much vigour to do well.

 Espaliers

 The espaliers we grow have two tiers with a leader to grow on further tiers if desired.
 The hard pruning required to develop the horizontal tiers means that this form is only suitable for apples and pears.
 Stone fruit, such as plums, are tip bearing and will not produce fruiting spurs along the branches or respond well to such pruning.
-The old saying with espaliers is ‘a tier a year’ so to grow another tier it is best to top the leader at the required height in the winter to encourage new soft growth.
+The old saying with espaliers is ‘a tier a year,’ so to grow another tier, it is best to top the leader at the required height in the winter to encourage new soft growth.

-The best time of year to prune existing tiers is late June to early August when the new growth is flexible and can be easily tied down to the wires.
+The best time of year to prune existing tiers is late June to early August, when the new growth is flexible and can be easily tied down to the wires.
 Cut back vertical spurs to two or three leaves or buds.

-Its possible to grow four or even five tiers.
+It’s possible to grow four or even five tiers.

 Fan Trained

-This is a more informal shape that involves tying back of shoots and a lighter approach to pruning.
+This is a more informal shape that involves tying back the shoots and a lighter approach to pruning.
 A light pruning of tips every August and tying shoots back against a frame is all that is needed.

-How to Prune Bare Root Trees
+How to Prune Bare Root Trees (Formative Pruning)

 If planting maiden trees for standards, prune off all lower branches and leave the main leader of the tree undisturbed to ‘run on’ the first year.
 Thereafter, when the tree has reached approx 7′ 6″, a further cleaning up of the stem to 5′ 6″ can take place.
 The tree will form a natural head over a period of time.
 In circumstances where a maiden tree is over 6′ 6″, the tree can have its top pruned out at planting time.
 This will encourage the development of side branches in the first year.

-Two year Straight Lead Trees
+Two-year Straight Lead Trees

-After planting any tree over 6′ 6″ can be topped off at this height and all side branches can be removed up to 4′ 6″ in year one and 6′ 6″ at the end of year two.
+After planting, any tree over 6′ 6″ can be topped off at this height, and all side branches can be removed up to 4′ 6″ in year one and 6′ 6″ at the end of year two.

 Where a straight lead is smaller, then treat it as a maiden.